NotNotWrongUsually/PSApi/README.md

 ### Example 3

-Using a HTML form to gather input for the command
+Using an HTML form to gather input for the command

     function Show-Name ($Name) {
         if (-not $Name) {